Tigers – On the Brink of Extinction

 DSWF Working to Protect Tigers

-Through these ground-based projects, lobbying on a governmental level and supporting law enforcement, habitat protection, education and community engagement programmes, DSWF is fighting from routes to world-stage to protect this iconic species and give it the best possible chance of survival in the wild.
+Through these ground-based projects, lobbying on a governmental level and supporting law enforcement, habitat protection, education and community engagement programmes, DSWF is fighting from grass roots to the world-stage to protect this iconic species and give it the best possible chance of survival in the wild.